 4. Cleaning the Unit.

-If you're like most landlords, chances are you prefer to get professional cleaners in between tenancies.
+If you're like most landlords, chances are you prefer to get professional cleaning in between tenancies.
 In such a case, you cannot charge your prior tenant for the cost of cleaning the unit.

 There is an exception, though, which is in case the tenant left the unit in a dire state of uncleanliness.